plume-lib/javac-parse/README.md

 ## Alternatives

 The [JavaParser project](https://javaparser.org/) calls itself "The most popular parser for the Java language."
 It is featureful and easy to use.
+The parse tree includes comments (though it has some bugs related to comment handling).
 Unfortunately, maintenance is sporadic, and JavaParser contains many bugs that the maintainers do not plan to fix.
-The parser in javac does not have these limitations.

 [OpenRewrite](https://github.com/openrewrite/rewrite) internally uses the javac parser, then converts the javac AST to its own AST (which they call an LST) that